Sports in the New York metropolitan area: Lacrosse

-Long Island seems to have a vast amount of elite lacrosse talent and the ability to develop top players.
-If you hear about a great lacrosse player, chances are that player has ties to Long Island.
-In 2002 more than one-third (4 of 11) of the players on the NCAA Division I All-American First Team came from Long Island high schools, with 16 Long Islanders honored overall.
-In the same year, the NCAA Division II All-American list was virtually all Long Islanders and nearly every NCAA Division I, II and III lacrosse team had at least one player from the area.
-In 2002 at the NCAA Division I championships, three of the four men's teams were coached by a Long Islander and all four had a Long Islander as a captain.
+Long Island high schools produced 4 of the 11 players on the 2002 NCAA Division I All-American First Team, with 16 players from the area honored in total.
+That year, the NCAA Division II All-American list included players from Long Island, and most NCAA Division I, II, and III lacrosse teams included at least one player from the region.
+At the 2002 NCAA Division I championships, three of the four men's teams were coached by individuals from Long Island and all four teams had a captain from the area.

 By some accounts, lacrosse was almost as big as baseball in New York City in the first decade of the 20th century.
 After learning the game in New York City and moving to Long Island, Jason Stranahan started the first high school lacrosse program at Manhasset High School in 1933; football Hall of Famer Jim Brown played lacrosse at Manhasset and is considered by some as the greatest lacrosse player of all time.
 By the 1950s, the sport was embedded across Nassau County but had still failed to reach Suffolk County.
 Huntington High School fielded that county's first varsity team in 1957.
 In the 1960s, there was a large migration to Long Island which resulted in high schools hiring a sizable number of teachers and coaches that coincidentally had college lacrosse backgrounds and the desire to build powerful programs.

 The New York metropolitan area was home to a Major League Lacrosse team called the New York Lizards, formerly the Long Island Lizards, before that league merged with the Premier Lacrosse League in December 2020.
 The PLL plays a tour-based schedule, visiting a series of American and Canadian cities where the sport enjoys significant popularity; currently, the league's New York-area stop is Sports Illustrated Stadium.
 The New Jersey Pride, also of the former MLL, played in Piscataway, New Jersey but suspended operations after the 2008 season.
 The New York Titans also played in the New York area before moving to Orlando.
 The New York Saints were members of the National Lacrosse League at Nassau Veterans Memorial Coliseum from 1987 to 2003.
 They were previously the New Jersey Saints.

 In December 2018 it was announced that professional indoor lacrosse would begin play in 2019 on Long Island.
 The New York Riptide were the 13th team to join the National Lacrosse League.
 Games are played in NYCB Live's Nassau Coliseum.
 In 2024, NLL announced that Riptide will be relocating to Ottawa and renamed to the Ottawa Black Bears in the 2024–2025 season due to poor attendance.